forseti-security/forseti-security/_docs/_latest/use/explain.md

 $ forseti-client-XXXX-vm> forseti explainer list_roles
 ```

-Filter the results by prefix
+You can also filter the results by prefix:

 ```bash
 $ forseti-client-XXXX-vm> forseti explainer list_roles --prefix roles/
 ```

-Returned results will contain only predefined roles
+Returned results will contain only predefined roles.

 Common filters include the following:

-`--prefix 'roles/iam'` returns results that only contain predefined roles related to Cloud IAM
+`--prefix 'roles/iam'` returns results that only contain predefined roles related to Cloud IAM.

-`--prefix 'organizations'` returns results that only contain custom roles defined on the organization level
+`--prefix 'organizations'` returns results that only contain custom roles defined on the organization level.

 #### List permissions contained in a role/roles in the data model